Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses: Quantization

-One way to canonically quantize the relativistic spinless particle can be obtained following Gavrilov and Gitman's method \cite{gavrilov}.
-This procedure is consistent as construct the quantum theory along the Dirac's theory for gauges and constraints \cite{diracT, Teitel}.
+One way to canonically quantize the relativistic spinless particle can be obtained following the method developed by Gavrilov and Gitman \cite{gavrilov}.
+This procedure is a consistent way to construct the quantum theory along Dirac's theory for gauge and constrained systems \cite{diracT, Teitel}.